prokerala/astrology-api-client-example/cloudflare-worker/README.md

 https://prokerala-api-proxy.<YOUR_SUBDOMAIN>.workers.dev/v2/astrology/panchang?datetime=2004-02-12T15:19:21Z&ayanamsa=1&coordinates=10.21,78.09
 ```

-## Warning
+## Security

-While this script protects your credentials, inspection of the application can reveal the URL to your proxy service.
+While this script protects your credentials, inspection of the application can reveal the URL of your proxy service.
-A malicious user can make requests on your behalf by using the Proxy URL.
-Rate limit is the first step towards preventing abuse.
+A malicious user can still make requests on your behalf by using the Proxy URL.
+Rate limit is the first step towards
+preventing abuse.

-To properly secure your API access, you need to authenticate each user from within the proxy script before allowing the request.
+To further secure your API from unauthorized access, you need to authenticate each user from within the proxy script
+before allowing the request.
+If your app already has user authentication, you may use a per-user API Key instead of
+IP address for rate limiting.
+This limits the API access to users of your app, and if you detect suspicious activity
+from a particular API key, you can revoke that key without affecting other clients.

+A more secure approach is to use a form of client authentication that doesn't require distributing secret keys to
+clients.
+For example, you might use a system where the client authenticates to your server (possibly using a username
+and password, or a federated identity system like OAuth), and your server issues a short-lived, signed token that the
+client can use to authenticate to the proxy service.